tobiasbriones/blog/mathswe/msw/eng/ops/pr/initializing-operations---msw-mvp-app-2024-01-30/index.md

 Since I must go to production now, I'll be using MVPs for MSW and Repsymo to go the right way.

+## Milestone with Logo Upgrades

+I created the **Math** and exported (with more retouches[^2]) the **MSW (Mathematical Software)** and **MSWE (Mathematical Software Engineering)** icons I've been devising over the years since I worked on the **Piaxid** concept.
+So, my logos have a formal sense I ascertained from so many years of formal background and philosophy.

+[^2]: I stopped working on the logos in Photopea since I'm working in the
+    Canvas Play DSL for mathematical drawings and visualizations

+The current logos are not official yet.
+I have to draw them with the Canvas DSL I've also been designing, but since we're against the MVP development, it's perfectly valid to add what I have for now and iterate.